 Did you ever wish you packed less stuff for your holidays?
 Or does the thought of taking only a few clothes with you scare you?
 If the answer to either question is yes, then this article is just for you.
 Here we will learn why and how to travel to Crete with just a backpack.

 Yes, you heard that right!
-It is absolutely possible to visit Crete with only a backpack.
-Here is how!
+It is possible to visit Crete with only a backpack.
+Are you ready for some serious Crete backpacking?
+Here is how you do it!

-How to Travel Light to Crete with Just a Backpack
+How to Travel to Crete with a Backpack: Traveling Light is the Key

 In general, you need only two things to travel to Crete with only one backpack: the right mindset and the right backpack.